 "Just imagine if each individual, community, business and government truly lived a ‘purpose’ that has benefit to society, with integrity…sounds like a system with compound positive interest!
 A dream, or an intent that needs a plan?
 Here we have an excellent analytical framework, a case study multinational and illuminating examples from personal CEO experience that demonstrate the way forward for us and for business.
 Thank you, Alan."

 Gail Klintworth, Chair Integrity Action.
 Formerly, Global Chief Sustainability Officer Unilever

 "Alan’s CEO practitioner experience in how to deliver a purpose-driven business is clearly demonstrated, analytically and practically, in his book.
 When presenting to our MBA students, he opens their eyes to the challenges and returns from delivering a purpose-defined company.
 He is an ideal educator for the new generation of leaders of what business should be: responsible, accountable and caring."

 Ewa Maciejewski, Vice Director University of St Gallen Business School, Switzerland

 "The shareholder maximisation model is now broken.
 Alan makes a powerful case for purpose-driven companies.
 And, based on his CEO experience, he sets out and demonstrates a practical business model on how to make it happen.
 This is a book whose time has come.
 A must read."

 J. Rajagopal, CEO & executive coach.
-Formerly, Executive Vice President Tata Consultancy Services.
+Formerly, Global Head Tata Consultancy Services.
 India

 Eric Anstee, Pleural Non-Executive Director.
 Formerly, CEO of The Institute for Chartered Accountants in England & Wales